Riaz123/SparkALS_AWS_SageMaker/README.md

 The solution is to predict which customer would buy what products.

 Explicit feedback data (Sales history data) is all that was available to build a recommendation engine.
 Due to the lack of contextual information or user demographics, I used Collaborative filtering approach to build recommendation engine.
-We used 'Alternating Least Square (ALS)' a variant of 'Non-Negative Matrix Factorization'.
+I used 'Alternating Least Square (ALS)' a variant of 'Non-Negative Matrix Factorization'.

 Model builds two matrices from the Sales data called 'user latent factors' and 'item latent factors’.
 Due to large number of customers & products in the sales history and the data being explicit & non-negative in nature, leads to a very large sparse matrix.
 Values in the 'User Latent Matrix’ represent latent users’ preferences & those in 'Product Latent matrix' represent latent product quality/attributes.
 This method of creating or breaking the sales data into 2 matrices is called matrix decomposition and since the values are Non-negative, the approach is called 'Non-Negative Matrix Factorization'.